Developing Microsoft Azure Solutions - 20532 Course Outline

 Lab : Storing Event Registration Data in Azure Storage Tables

-Controlling Access to Storage Blobs & Containers
+Controlling Access to Storage Blobs and Containers

 Configuring Azure Storage Accounts